 The amount of the allowance will remain the same per calendar month throughout the education.
 The amount will not be recalculated, even if you work in between periods of study leave.
 The amount of the allowance will only be recalculated when you begin an entirely new programme of education.

 The amount of the earnings-related component is calculated using the established earnings for the employment, public-service or other service relationship over a total period of 12 months.
 In principle, the earnings from the end of the calendar month preceding the month of application are used.
-For example, if you send your application in February, you should declare your earned income for the 12 months up until the end of January.
-The adult education allowance application includes a section for the employer to complete, where your employer will declare the payroll information required to calculate the allowance.
+If you submit your application for example in February, earned income is taken into account back 12 months from the end of January.
+When processing the adult education allowance applications, we use information from the Incomes Register.
+You do not have to provide separate payroll certificates.
+It is your employer’s responsibility to report your income to the Incomes Register within five days of the payment date.
+If necessary, we request for separate payroll certificate.

 When calculating your average monthly earnings, your salary and other remuneration paid for work will be taken into consideration.
 This can include various supplements, overtime compensation, taxable fringe benefits and profit-based pay or components of pay.